DataObjects-NET/doextensions/Sources/Xtensive.Orm.Web/Readme.txt

 Summary
 -------
-The extension adds integration for DataObjects.Net and ASP.NET.
-It contains SessionManager class which is an implementation of IHttpModule and automatically provides Session and transaction for each web request.
+The extension adds integration for DataObjects.Net Core and ASP.NET Core.
+It contains SessionManager class which is middleware and can be used as part of ASP.NET Core Pipeline.
+SessionManager opens session and transaction on going down the pipeline and disposes them on going up the pipeline.

 SessionManager has the following features:
 1. When Session.Current is accessed, and there is no current Session, it will provide a new instance of Session.
    In that case a new transaction will be created.
-It will be committed on successful completion of http request, otherwise it will be rolled back.
+It will be committed when the pipeline execution returns to SessionManager without any exception, otherwise it will be rolled back.
-2. Setting SessionManager.Demand().Error to true will lead to rollback of this transaction.
+2. Setting SessionManager.Demand().HasErrors to true will lead to rollback of this transaction.
 3. SessionManager.Current (and SessionManager.Demand()) returns the instance of SessionManager
-   bound to the current HttpContext, i.e. current SessionManager.
+   bound to the current pipeline execution, i.e. current SessionManager.
    Its Session property (if not null) is the same value as the one provided by Session.Current.

 Note that presence of SessionManager does not prevent you from creating Sessions manually.